SigveLan/Master/README.md

 # Pipeline Flow

 ####Prepare genome data
-- Download data from Ensembl with the biomart tool, using the template as given:<br /><br />
+- Download data from Ensembl with the biomart tool, using the template as given or use data from the supplementary files:<br /><br />

     - Header setup:<br />